bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/smbios-value.md

 Returns the data type of the specified smbios value.
 This can be one of:ByteWordDwordQwordStringBinaryStringMultipleString.

+# &lt;smbios value&gt; as hexadecimal : string

+No documentation exists.

 # &lt;smbios value&gt; as string : string

 Casts a smbios value as a string type.